Record-breaking fires over the past decade suggest the western U.S. has entered a new era of megafires.

 3) Funding, with a role for private companies

 Funding to promote innovation by the private sector for public benefit is also essential.
-There are few mechanisms right now to establish a sustainable business model based on the true costs of fires to estimate the value of the services provided.
-Public sector can provide custom solutions to local communities.
-New and augmented systems can help front-line firefighters detect and track fires, and also to identify the fires that will likely matter the most.
-These systems were once the province of governments, but now could be built through public-private partnerships like those pioneered by NASA.
+There are few mechanisms currently in place to establish a sustainable business model based on the actual costs of fires, which would enable the estimation of the value of the services provided.
+The public sector can offer custom solutions to local communities.
+New and augmented systems can help front-line firefighters detect and track fires, as well as identify those that are likely to be the most significant.
+These systems were once the province of governments, but can now be built through public-private partnerships, such as those pioneered by NASA.

 4) Building resilient communities

 A fourth recommendation is to support local solutions that can prepare communities and help them build resilience to future fires.
-That starts with proactive planning, including better building codes and zoning.
+That begins with proactive planning, including improved building codes and zoning regulations.

-Infrastructure improvements such as grid updates can help reduce the number of fires sparked by power lines.
-Networked microgrids powered by clean energy, such as local wind and solar with battery storage, can avoid transporting energy long distances.
+Infrastructure improvements, such as grid updates, can help reduce the number of fires sparked by power lines.
+Networked microgrids powered by clean energy, such as local wind and solar sources with battery storage, can help avoid the need to transport energy over long distances.
 They also cut greenhouse gases that drive global warming and extend the fire season.

-Finally, resilience planning includes working with tribal nations to restore a healthy relationship with fire.
-The state of California is setting an example with a billion-dollar investment to increase community fire resilience.
+Finally, resilience planning involves collaborating with tribal nations to foster a healthy relationship with fire.
+The state of California is setting an example with a billion-dollar investment aimed at increasing community fire resilience.

-This is a critical time to redefine our nation’s relationship with fire and build resilience in fire-prone areas.
+This is a critical time to redefine our nation’s relationship with fire and build resilience in areas prone to fire.
 If 2020 taught us anything, it is that now is the time for change.

 Director of the Earth Lab Analytics Hub, University of Colorado Boulder